nyu-software-engineering/course-materials/slides/containers.md

 --

-- A completely containerized app may consist of several distinct container images, with the back-end logic, database, and static front-end content all housed in separate containers made from separate images.
+- A completely containerized **app may consist of several distinct container images**, with the back-end logic, database, and static front-end content all housed in separate containers made from separate images.

 --

 - Digital Ocean is a hosting provider that makes deploying Docker containers quite simple - you can launch a **Droplet** running a Docker container for free (to start) with a [referral link](https://m.do.co/c/4d1066078eb0)

---
+---

+template: deploy

+## Moving containers to production (continued)

 - Check out [this example React.js / Express.js app](https://github.com/nyu-software-engineering/data-storage-example-app) containing both a containerized front-end and back-end.
 Check out the Dockerfiles.